Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * Authentication should be required for CRUD interactions.

+* The site admin panel should be used sparingly for sit maintenence by vetted personel and should not be required to submit pupil records or passports.

 * Users should be instructed to select their user 'role' at registration.

 * The application should use existing, 'real-world' ID numbers to ensure passports are genuine and to future-proof later versions of the app.